Phil Hui Wins 2019 WSOP $50,000 Poker Players Championship

 When the final table started on Friday, Hui was in good shape with 4.135 million chips, but it was Josh Arieh who was the chip leader with 6.220 million.
 And for most of the day and night, it looked like Arieh was going to win it easily.
 He ran into little resistance at the six-handed final table, going into heads-up against Hui way ahead, 16.2 million to just 6 million for Hui.

-Arieh held a solid lead for about an hour and a half until Hui suddenly took the chip lead by a hair during a Limit Hold’em level.
-Arieh regained the lead, pulling away to as much as around a 2-to-1 lead, but Hui once again grabbed the advantage and then it was he himself who had double his opponent’s chips.
+Arieh held a solid lead for about an hour and a half until Hui suddenly took the chip lead by a hair during a limit hold’em level.
+Arieh regained the lead, pulling away to as much as around a 2-to-1 edge, but Hui once again grabbed the advantage and then it was he himself who had double his opponent’s chips.

 From there, it was back and forth, each player grabbing a large chip lead, making it look like the tournament would end, only to see the other roar back to turn the tables.
 Like in 2006, I eventually gave up following the action, though in this case it was to get some sleep, as I was already home.